OSEA Collective Bargaining Agreement

 each month. - Upon return from leave, all benefits to which an employee was entitled at the time the employee’s leave of absence commenced shall be restored.
 Completion of three-fourths of a working year (.75 x the number of annual working days) shall be required to receive credit for that year for benefits which are accrued for a year of employment.

-- The employee will be re-assigned to his or her former job classification.
+- The employee will be re-assigned to their former job classification.
 If there is no available position within the job classification, the returning employee will be assigned the next available position which is similar in duties, salary and hours, assuming the employee meets all other qualifications.

 C. Family Medical Leave

-An employee’s own serious medical condition; to provide for an immediate family member with a serious health condition; to care for a newborn infant or newly adopted or foster child; or to care for an employee’s child suffering from a non-serious illness or injury; to deal with the death of an immediate family member by arranging and/or attending the funeral or grieving the death; family military and any other FMLA or OFLA designated reason.
+- Eligible reasons to apply for state and/or federal family medical leave may include an employee’s own serious medical condition; to provide for an immediate family member with a serious health condition; to care for a newborn infant or newly adopted or foster child; or to care for an employee’s child suffering from a non-serious illness or injury; to deal with the death of an immediate family member by arranging and/or attending the funeral or grieving the death; family military and any other FMLA, OFLA or PLO designated reason.

-The Family Medical Leave Act and Oregon Family Leave Act provide for unpaid time off.
+- The Family Medical Leave Act and Oregon Family Leave Act provide for unpaid time off.
 However, an employee’s accrued paid leave will be applied at the same time as FMLA or OFLA leave until exhausted.
-It will be paid in the order of sick leave, extended sick leave and then, if, earned, vacation leave.
+Accrued leave will be applied in the order of sick leave followed by extended sick leave and then, if earned, vacation leave.
 After the exhaustion of paid leave, the remaining leave period will be unpaid.

-An employee must be in a paid status for one of the first four (4) working days of the month, or on an approved FMLA/OFLA leave, in order to be eligible for the District’s monthly insurance contribution.
-If the employee is in unpaid status for the first four (4) working days of the month, and not on an approved FMLA/OFLA leave, District benefits for that month will be at the employee’s expense should he/she wish to continue health insurance.
+- An employee must be in a paid status (working or using accrued paid leave), or on an approved FMLA/OFLA/PLO leave, for at least one (1) of the first four (4) working days of the month, in order to be eligible for the District’s monthly insurance contribution.
+If the employee is in unpaid status for the first four (4) working days of the month, and not on an approved FMLA/OFLA/PLO leave, District benefits for that month will be at the employee’s expense should they wish to continue health insurance.

 E. Temporary Military Leave

-Time necessary for employees called into temporary active duty of any unit of the United States Reserve shall be granted for a period not exceeding 15 calendar days in any one calendar year provided such obligations cannot be fulfilled on days when school is not in session.
+Time necessary for employees called into temporary active duty of any unit of the United States Reserve shall be granted for a period not exceeding fifteen (15) calendar days in any one (1) calendar year provided such obligations cannot be fulfilled on days when school is not in session.
 To be eligible for such leave the employee must file their military orders with the District at least five (5) days before the leave is to commence.
-In such cases, an employee who has been employed by the District for at least six months prior to the commencement of his/her temporary leave shall be paid his/her regular pay in addition to any pay which he/she receives from the armed services or National Guard.
+In such cases, an employee who has been employed by the District for at least six (6) months prior to the commencement of their temporary leave shall be paid their regular pay in addition to any pay which they receive from the armed forces.

-Up to three (3) days of paid leave shall be granted for death in the employee’s immediate family per occurrence.
+- Up to three (3) days of paid leave shall be granted for a death in the employee’s immediate family per occurrence.
 For purposes of this section, immediate family is defined as follows:

 - Children, grandchildren or grandparents of the employee or spouse/partner;